 Learn how to measure noise and experimentally analyze noise‑source and reduction mechanisms, tackling the relevant fluid dynamics and acoustic parameters.

-In addition to the sought-after combined knowledge of aeroacoustics and aerodynamics, companies are increasingly in need of professionals who can design, prototype and test aerodynamic components with integrated noise-reduction technologies.
+Companies are increasingly in need of professionals who can design, prototype and test aerodynamic components with integrated noise-reduction technologies.

 In this course you will acquire the knowledge and tools to analyze and measure noise sources from aerodynamic systems, including microphone and beamforming applications.